hueyy/pdf_scout/README.md

 ![screenshot](./assets/screenshot.png)

+This project is a work in progress and will likely only generate accurate bookmarks for documents that conform to the following requirements:

+* Single column of text (not multiple columns)
+* Font size of header text >= font size of body text
+* Header text is justified or left-aligned

 ## Development

 This project manages its dependencies using [poetry](https://python-poetry.org) and is only supported for Python ^3.9.
 After installing poetry and entering the project folder, run the following to install the dependencies: